SanderMertens/flecs/docs/Manual.md

 ecs_get(world, child, Position) != ecs_get(world, e_child, Position); // 1
 ```

-Since the children of the derived entitiy have the exact same components as the base children, their components are not shared.
+Since the children of the derived entity have the exact same components as the base children, their components are not shared.
 Component sharing between children is possible however, as `IsA` relationships are also copied over to the child of the derived entity:

 ```c
 ecs_entity_t parent = ecs_new(world, 0);